elementbound/gms-layer-core/README.md

 The demo starts off in full-screen, in desktop resolution by default.
 You can change this behaviour by changing rSize's Creation
 Code.
 Most of it is self-explanatory.
 There are two modes of anti-aliasing.
 You can set aa_mode to _'msaa'_, which is the default method supported by GMS.
-The other method, _'brute'_ is a quick hack, because _'msaa"_ doesn't smooth the edges inside the core.
+The other method, _'brute'_ is a quick hack, because _'msaa'_ doesn't smooth the edges inside the core.
 If you use _'brute'_, it's not really worth it to set _aa_ above 2.

 ## Code ##